tahoe-lafs/magic-folder/docs/invites.rst

 Audience: fellow developers of Magic-Folder

-Let us clarify the glossary first:

-* A **folder** is an abstract directory that is synchronized between clients.
-A folder is not the same as the directory corresponding to it on any particular client, nor is it the same as a DMD.
+The begin we outline some definitions and assumptions:

 * **DMD**, abbrevition for Distributed Mutable Directory, is an actual Tahoe-LAFS mutable directory.
-Each client has the write capability to their so-called "Personal DMD" and read capabilities to all other client's DMDs.
+  Tahoe demands that we co-ordinate multiple writes, effectively meaning that only a single device may hold the write-capability for any given DMD.

-* One client holds a write-capability to a **Collective DMD** and thus has the ability to add new devices to that collection.
-All other clients have a read-capability so they may discover new devices.
-Each entry in the Collective DMD is a read-capability for the DMD of that device.
+* One client ("the admin") holds a write-capability to a **Collective DMD** and thus has the ability to add new devices to that collection.
+  All other clients have a read-capability to the Collective so they may discover new devices.
+  Each entry in the Collective DMD points to read-capability for the DMD of that participant device.

-* A **collective** is the set of clients subscribed to a given Magic Folder.
+* The **collective** is the set of clients subscribed to a given Magic Folder (and we refer to the "Collective DMD" or just "Collective" as the Tahoe mutable containing the canonical list of participants).

 Overview